i486/VxKex/.github/ISSUE_TEMPLATE/-x--app-doesn-t-work-with-vxkex-.md

    - Close the application (or close the error window).
    - Go back to `%LOCALAPPDATA%\Local\VxKex\Logs` and **zip** all newly created log files.

-4. **Attach the zip file** with the logs to your issue report.
+4. **Attach the zipped log file here.**

-## Optional: Collect Additional Logs with YY-Thunks
+### Optional: Collect Additional Logs with YY-Thunks

 To provide more detailed information about APIs used by the application, you can use **YY-Thunks**:

-1. Download **YY-Thunks** from the [official release page](https://github.com/Chuyu-Team/YY-Thunks/releases).
+1. Download **YY-Thunks** from the official release page (https://github.com/Chuyu-Team/YY-Thunks/releases)
 2. Run the following command in a terminal, replacing `D:\Tool\SomeProgram.exe` with the path to your application:
    ```
    YY.Depends.Analyzer.exe "D:\Tool\SomeProgram.exe" /IgnoreReady /ReportView:Table /Target:6.1.7600
    ```
 3. This will generate a Markdown file named `SomeProgram.exe.md` in the same directory as the analyzer.
-The file contains a list of APIs that the application might use and is available only on Windows 8 or higher.
+The file contains a list of API/s that the application might use and is available only on Windows 8 or higher.

 4. Open the `.md` file, copy its entire contents, and paste it into the collapsible section below.

 <details>
   <summary>Click here to see YY-Thunks report</summary>

-PASTE THE ENTIRE MD CONTENT HERE
+PASTE THE ENTIRE .MD CONTENT HERE

 </details>

-## Environment Details
+### Environment Details

 Please provide the following details about your environment: